 Jake Shellenberger was hired as the department's first-ever head women's swimming coach on July 29, 2009.
 Since that time, Shellenberger has set about building the Lady Flames into a strong contender in the pool.
-Shellenberger has posted a 73-28 dual-meet record, leading the Lady Flames to one CCSA title (2014) and five conference runner-up finishes (2012, 2013, 2015, 2016, 2017) to date.
+Shellenberger has posted a 84-30 dual-meet record, leading the Lady Flames to one CCSA title (2014) and six conference runner-up finishes (2012, 2013, 2015, 2016, 2017, 2018) to date.

-He has been instrumental in the design of the state-of-the-art Liberty Natatorium, set to open in Nov.
-2017.
-The Liberty Natatorium will seat 1,400 fans in a bowl configuration.
-It will feature a nine-lane, 50-meter pool with a movable bulkhead.
-A separate 17-foot diving well that will include 1- and 3-meter springboards and a three-column tower.
-Among many other features, the natatorium will be pre-wired for TV broadcasts.
+He was instrumental in the design of the state-of-the-art Liberty Natatorium, which opened Dec.
+1, 2017 and was dedicated on Jan.
+26, 2018.
+The Liberty Natatorium seats 1,400 fans in a bowl configuration.
+It features a nine-lane, 50-meter pool with a movable bulkhead.
+A separate 17-foot diving well includes 1- and 3-meter springboards and a three-column tower.
+Among many other features, the natatorium is pre-wired for TV broadcasts.